The structure of a local embedding and applications to Chern classes of weighted blow-ups: The universal lift of a local embedding

-By convention, $X'=Y'_{\emptyset}$, and thus the Corollary shows how $A(X)$ can be regarded as a subalgebra of $A(X')$, and how classes in $A(X)$ can be recovered from $A(X')$ via push-forward.
+By convention, $X'=Y'_{\emptyset}$, and thus the Corollary shows how $A(X)$ can be regarded as a subgroup of $A(X')$, and how classes in $A(X)$ can be recovered from $A(X')$ via push-forward.

-Consider a local embedding $\phi:Y\to X$ with \'etale covers $U$ for $X$ and $V$ for $Y$ defined as in Section \ref{etale cover}.
-Assume that all maps $\phi_I^J: Y_I \to Y_J$ are local regular embeddings.
+In addition to the assumptions of Theorem \ref{universally closed, probabilistic weight}, for the remainder of this section we will assume $X$ to be smooth, and the morphisms $\phi_I^J: Y_I \to Y_J$ to be local regular embeddings.
 An extended Chow ring of the network $\{ \phi_I^J: Y_I \to Y_J \}_{I,J}$, was introduced in Definition 3.6 of \cite{noi1}.
-We recall this definition with a slight variation that does without the action of a symmetry group on $\cP$.
+We recall this definition with a slight variation that does without the action of a symmetry group on $\cP=\bigcup\cP_k$.

 \begin{notation} Fix $I$ and $I\cup \{h\} \in \cP$.
-For any cycle $\alpha=[V] \in Z_l(\Im (Y_{I\cup \{h\} }\to Y_{I} )$, let $\alpha_h \in Z_l(Y_{I\cup \{h\} })$ be defined as follows:
+For any cycle $\alpha=[V] \in Z_l(\Im (Y_{I\cup \{h\} }\to Y_{I} ))$, let $\alpha_h \in Z_l(Y_{I\cup \{h\} })$ be defined as follows: